Thursday, January 21, 2021

 A Prayer for My Daughter, on her Graduation Day

-She's graduating soon, and I can't believe how fast the time has gone.
-She's ready and excited…and so am I, but it's bittersweet.
-Because since the day she was born and wrapped her tiny fingers around mine, and I could see that her eyes were brown and not blue like her sister's, I knew she was a unique person of her own.
-Once again, I understood the concept of unconditional love—including Your love.
+Since the day she was born and wrapped her tiny fingers around mine, and I could see that her eyes were brown, not blue like her sister's nor green like mine, I knew she was a unique person.

 Friday, December 9, 2016